 This course acknowledged that the church in North America is now in uncharted territory and so what we learned were map making skills.
 One of the things I liked about the course was that I did it over Zoom and I got to meet with pastors of all different denominations all over the nation, we got to meet in group sessions where we digested content together and processed together and then we got broken up into smaller coaching groups where we had at least one peer… I can’t overstate the richness of the learning that was involved as we processed things together.
 And maybe most of all it made feel like I wasn’t alone.”– Jonathan Hart, Mulder Church

-The course contains seven modules over seven months and will meet on the third Tuesday of the month at 10 AM CDT beginning February 21, 2023.
+The course contains seven modules over seven months and will meet on the fourth Tuesday of each month at 10 am beginning January 23, 2024 (except in March when we will meet on the third Tuesday, same time).
 Each module will include a workshop with teaching and dialogue, as well as small group coaching in between each workshop and following the final workshop.

 In this opening session, you will get connected to the course leaders and fellow participants, get a course overview, and make connections to your coaching group.
 You'll also get assignments for the next session on mission.

 Developing a clear, simple statement that captures the cardinal direction of the congregation.

 What is your congregation’s mission?
 How clear and shared is it?
 What metrics do you use to assess progress toward your mission?
 Tell a story of congregational conflict in which the mission trumped (or didn’t).
 What was the impact of that?